Relevant for: GUI tests only

 - Sprinter is fully integrated with ALM 11.00 and later, enabling you to get the maximum benefit from both solutions.

-Note: Unified Functional Testing (UFT) and Sprinter share a variety of system resources.
+Note: UFT and Sprinter share a variety of system resources.
 Consider the following when deciding whether to install Sprinter on your UFT computer:

 Sprinter and UFT can be installed on the same computer.